Abinadi: Shadow of Things to Come

 A New Order of Things

-Abinadi was not a priest ordain or consecrated by King Noah, the reigning Zeniffite king as mentioned in the article Abinadi: The Shadow of Things to Come - Apostate Society.
+Abinadi was not a priest ordain or consecrated by King Noah, the reigning Zeniffite king as mentioned in the article Abinadi: Apostate Society.

 He could very well have been one of the priest that King Zeniff consecrated--or at least of that order of priest.
 King Noah does not appear to know Abinadi before he began prophesying to the people of his kingdom.

-By what authority that Abinadi spoke was in question by the court of King Noah as soon as Abniadi opened his mouth.
-This statement attributed to King Noah in Mosiah 11:27 leads me to believe that Abinadi was outside of the priestly circle:
+By what authority that Abinadi spoke was in question by the court of King Noah as soon as he opened his mouth.
+This statement attributed to King Noah in Mosiah 11:27 suggests that Abinadi was outside of the priestly circle:

 Who is Abinadi, that I and my people should be judged of him, or who is the Lord, that shall bring upon my people such great affliction?